johanvx/typst-undergradmath/undergradmath.typ

 // Black raw code
 #show raw.where(block: false): it => { it.text }

+// Put this here to avoid affecting the title
+#show link: underline

+// Two-column layout
+#show: rest => columns(2, rest)

 // Title
 #align(center, link("https://github.com/johanvx/typst-undergradmath")[
   #text(large, headcolor)[*Typst Math for Undergrads*]
 ])

-// Put this here to avoid affecting the title
-#show link: underline

 This is a Typst port of _#LaTeX Math for Undergrads_ by Jim Hefferon.
 The original version is available at #link("https://gitlab.com/jim.hefferon/undergradmath").